‘What hula hoop should I buy as a beginner?’ This is our most-asked question at HulaFit. Look no further than this handy guide.

 As a small company ourselves, we love recommending other small businesses.
 Of course, you can buy a hoop on the international online megastore named after a South American rainforest, but here are our favourite small businesses that you can support:

-- We might be biased, but HulaFit makes superb weighted hoops.
-Excellent quality, 850g in weight at 39-inch diameter – perfect for beginners and will last you years.
+- We might be biased, but HulaFit makes superb weighted hoops in a range of sizes.

 All that info in a nutshell